opensearch-project/opensearch-net/dev-docs/system-text-json-migration.md

 Still deferred: field-name-**keyed** leaf queries (`term`/`match`/`range` as `{ "<field>": {…} }`) — the `FieldNameQuery` wrapper — now unblocked since the
 inference plumbing exists.

+## 19. Field-name-keyed queries

+The everyday term- and full-text queries serialize the field as the object key:
+`{ "term": { "<field>": { "value": … } } }` — three levels of nesting (container →
+verb → field key → body). `FieldNameQueryConverter<TConcrete, TInterface>` (mirroring
+Utf8Json's `FieldNameQueryFormatter<T, TInterface>`, both type parameters) writes the inferred field name as the key and the body as the **concrete** type (so `Field`, which is `[IgnoreDataMember]`, is excluded and there is no recursion).
+It is constructed with the settings for inference and registered per query interface in the factory (term, prefix, wildcard, regexp, match, match_phrase, match_phrase_prefix, match_bool_prefix).

+The two type parameters matter: a first cut generic only over the interface recursed infinitely on read (the interface has no `[ReadAs]`, so it re-dispatched into itself).
+Supplying the concrete type resolves the body directly.
+The `QueryContainer` read already routed correctly — verbs with `[ReadAs]` (bool, match_all) deserialize to their concrete type, while field-name verbs (no `[ReadAs]`) deserialize via the interface, hitting these converters.

+Harness `poc/StjFieldNameQueryParity`: **10/10 write + round-trip read** — term
+(string/int/bool + `case_insensitive`), expression-inferred fields, prefix,
+wildcard, regexp, match, match_phrase, and a `bool` composing `term` + `match` (exercising all three nesting levels at once).

+Deferred within the DSL: the range family (`IRangeQuery` needs its own dispatch to date/long/numeric/term-range concretes before the field-name wrapper) and the specialized field-name queries (knn, neural, intervals, span_term, terms_set).